awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 ## ACW<a name="aftercallwork-real-time"></a>

-Count of contacts who are in an **AfterContactWork** state\.
-After a conversation between an agent and customer ends, the contact is moved into the ACW state\.
+Count of contacts who are in an **AfterContactWork** state\. \(After contact work is also known as After call work\.\)  After a conversation between an agent and customer ends, the contact is moved into the ACW state\.

 In the [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) API, this metric is `AGENTS_AFTER_CONTACT_WORK`\.
 The name of this metric is confusing because in the Amazon Connect console, ACW counts the number of *contacts* who are in an ACW state, not the number of agents\.